Moravian Instruments Cx series of CMOS astronomical cameras are

 telescope adapters, off-axis guider adapters, filter wheels,

-Camera Ethernet adapters, guiding cameras etc.
+Camera Ethernet adapters, guiding cameras, etc.

 |